Sir Charles Trevelyan, 1st Baronet: Role in the Irish Famine

-In the summer of 1846, Trevelyan ordered the Peelite Relief Programmes, which had been operating since the early years of the famine, to be shut down.
+In 1846, Trevelyan ordered the Peelite Relief Programmes, which had been operating since the early years of the famine, to be shut down.
 This was done on 21 July 1846 by Sir Charles Wood.
 Trevelyan believed that if the relief continued while a new food crisis was unfolding, the poor would become permanently conditioned to having the state take care of them.

 After the end of the Peelite Relief Programs, the Whig–Liberal government instituted the Labour Rate Act, which provided aid only to the most severely affected areas of the famine.
 This Labour Act took time to be implemented, as was Trevelyan's intention, allowing the British government to spend the bare minimum to feed those starving from the famine.
 He was nicknamed as "linchpin of relief operations".
 Trevelyan believed that labourers should have seen this as a happy event to take advantage of what he called "breathing-time" to harvest their own crops and carry out wage-producing harvest work for large farmers.
 But the return of the blight had deprived labourers of any crops to harvest and farmers of agricultural work to hire labourers for.

 Trevelyan expressed his views in letters that year to Lord Monteagle of Brandon and in an article in The Times.
 But in 1846, more than ninety percent of the potato crop had been destroyed.
 The large crops of oats and grain were not affected, and if those crops had been distributed to the Irish people rather than exported, mass starvation could have been avoided.

 Trevelyan said in his 9 October 1846 letter to Lord Monteagle that "the government establishments are strained to the utmost to alleviate this great calamity and avert this danger" as was within their power so to do.
 Trevelyan praised the government and denounced the Irish gentry in his letter, blaming them for the famine.
 He believed that the landlords had a responsibility to feed the labourers and increase land productivity.
 The Times agreed with Trevelyan, faulting the gentry for not instructing their proprietors to improve their estates and not planting crops other than the potato.
 In his letter to Lord Monteagle, Trevelyan identified the gentry with the "defective part of the national character" and chastised them for expecting the government to fix everything, "as if they have themselves no part to perform in this great crisis."
 By blaming the famine on the gentry, Trevelyan justified the actions—or inaction—of the British Government.
 These same gentry were of course raising the crops of oats and grains as well as meat that were exported under armed guard to England.